Contents - Index

 A Lookup Table is created using the New Lookup Table command in the Tables menu.
 The number of rows and columns in the table are specified when the table is created.
 These specifications may be later altered with Insert/Delete Lookup Rows and Insert/Delete Lookup Cols commands in the Tables menu.
 A Lookup Table can also be created by reading an existing Lookup File on disk with the Open Lookup Table command or the $OpenLook directive.
 See Lookup File Formats for more information.

 Each Lookup Table that is created or read from a file appears in the Lookup Table window and is accessed by a tab at the top of the window.
 The functions that use the tabular data in the Lookup table refer to the data by the (case-insensitive) name on the tab.
 Clicking the left mouse button on the tab displays the information for that Lookup table.
 The name can be changed by right-clicking the mouse on the tab.
-There is an upper limit of 9000 rows and 1500 columns in the Commercial version of EES for any Lookup Table.
-The Professional version has the same maximum limit on the number of columns, but the maximum number of rows is unlimited.
+There is an upper limit of 9000 rows and 1500 columns for the Annual and Commercial EES licenses for any Lookup Table.
+The Professional license has the same maximum limit on the number of columns, but the maximum number of rows is unlimited.
 There is no limit on the number of Lookup Tables that can be displayed in the Lookup Window, other than available memory.

 Values in a column of the Lookup Table can be entered, cleared, or changed by either clicking the left mouse button on the triangular icon at the upper right of the header cell or clicking the right mouse button in the column header cell.
 In this case, a pop-up menu will appear having Alter Values as one of the menu choices.
 Selecting Alter Values will bring up the Change Table Column Values dialog, which provides a very easy way to enter or clear values in the column.
-This dialog also allows entry of equations that can be used to enter values into the Lookup table.
+This dialog also allows entry of equations that can be used to enter values into the Lookup table, providing a capability similar to that in a spread sheet program.
 A Sort menu option is also available by clicking the right mouse button in the column header cell.
 Data can be pasted into the Lookup table using the Paste command.
 The names and units of the columns in the table can be pasted using the Paste Special command.